TabbyML/tabby/website/docs/references/models-http-api/fireworks.md

 ## Completion model

-We currently do not support Fireworks's completion model through their API, because Fireworks does not offer a completion model through their API.
+Fireworks does not offer completion models (FIM) through their API.

 ## Embeddings model